hjorslev/awesome-stars/README.md

 - [LoicVeirman/SecureAD](https://github.com/LoicVeirman/SecureAD) - Hardening Active Directory version 2
 - [devblackops/Terminal-Icons](https://github.com/devblackops/Terminal-Icons) - A PowerShell module to show file and folder icons in the terminal
 - [improsec/Get-bADpasswords](https://github.com/improsec/Get-bADpasswords) - Get insights into the actual strength and quality of passwords in Active Directory.
-- [gtworek/PSBits](https://github.com/gtworek/PSBits) - Simple (relatively) things allowing you to dig a bit deeper than usual.
 - [jdhitsolutions/PSClock](https://github.com/jdhitsolutions/PSClock) - :watch: A set of PowerShell commands for creating and managing a transparent WPF-based clock that runs on your Windows desktop.
 - [SP3269/posh-jwt](https://github.com/SP3269/posh-jwt) - JWT (JSON Web Tokens) implementation in Powershell
 - [potatoqualitee/psmodulecache](https://github.com/potatoqualitee/psmodulecache) - This action makes caching PowerShell modules from the PowerShell Gallery easy for Linux, Windows and macOS runners.